How to follow Tuesday's primary elections

-It's election day again with primary races are taking place Tuesday in five states: Pennsylvania, North Carolina, Kentucky, Idaho and Oregon.
+(CNN) -- It's election day again with primary races taking place Tuesday in five states: Pennsylvania, North Carolina, Kentucky, Idaho and Oregon.

 Voters in Pennsylvania and North Carolina will choose their Senate nominees for general elections that could determine control of the chamber.
 There are also key gubernatorial primaries in Idaho and Oregon and crucial House party contests, run under new boundaries following redistricting after the 2020 census.